 You will need to submit the appropriate documentation such as transcripts and/or proof of certification during the application process.
 It is important to note that all coursework must have been completed through an accredited institution.

-There is a fee of $399, including a %50 non-refundable processing fee.
+The fee of the exam is $399.
 Grants are available for those who qualify.

 When and Where is it Taken?